Table Of Contents

 Spa World doesn't fit the typical "hidden gem" or "major attraction" categories.
 It's a massive hot spring complex with themed floors representing different countries, multiple pools, saunas, and relaxation areas.

-If you're curious about onsen (hot spring) culture but nervous about traditional bathhouses, spa world provides a more accessible introduction.
+If you're curious about onsen (hot spring) culture but nervous about traditional bathhouses, the spa world provides a more accessible introduction.
 It's clean, modern, and less intimidating for first-time visitors.

 A quiet morning scene in a residential Osaka neighborhood with locals going about their daily routines Photo by YUGO ASAI on Unsplash